WEDNESDAY, DECEMBER 12:

 A total of 50 ShelterBoxes, 88 standard disaster relief tents and 410 midi tents were distributed to families in need.
 The deployment is complete and all teams have returned home.

-The second team is in-country for handover to distribute more tents and boxes to earthqauke survivors.
+The second team is in-country to distribute more tents and boxes to earthquake survivors.
 A total of 100 tents have been distributed to date.

 A ShelterBox Response Team (SRT) has been carrying out emergency needs assessments in Guatemala's San Marcos, a region devastated by two strong earthquakes in the last week.

-The SRT is working with local Rotarians and a small non-profit organisation operating in the Highlands of Guatemala known as Mayan Families and will be initially distributing tents using prepositioned stock in country.
+The SRT is working with local Rotarians and a small non-profit organization operating in the Highlands of Guatemala known as Mayan Families and will be initially distributing tents using prepositioned stock in country.

-A 7.5-magnitude earthquake struck Guatemala at a depth of 33 kilometres about 2000 kilometres from the capital Guatemala City on 7 November.
+A 7.5-magnitude earthquake struck Guatemala at a depth of 33 kilometers about 2000 kilometers from the capital Guatemala City on November 7.

 A ShelterBox Response Team has been working with Rotarians and the Mayan families to assess the need in San Marcos region and are finding pockets of need.
-They will be distributing the 47 boxes already in country leftover from the previous deployment in the same area in 2010. back
+They will be distributing the 47 boxes prepositioned in the country. back